-Reference Title Summary of change Application date of standard Application date for Group AASB 2014-9 Amendments to Australian Accounting Standards - Equity Method in Separate Financial Statements The amendments allow entities to use the equity method of accounting for investments in subsidiaries, joint ventures and associates in their separate financial statements.
-1 January 2016 1 January 2016 AASB 2014-10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between and Investor and its Associates or Joint Venture The amendments require full gain or loss to be recognised when a transaction involves a business, whether it is housed in a subsidiary or not, and partial gain or loss to be recognised when a transaction involves assets that do not constitute a business, even if those assets are housed in a subsidiary.
-The amendment may affect the Group if it acquires relevant interests.
-1 January 2016 1 January 2016 AASB 15 and AASB 2014-5 Revenue from Contracts with Customers AASB 15 will supersede the current revenue recognition guidance in IAS 18 Revenue , IAS 11 Construction Contracts and related Interpretations.
+Reference Title Summary of change Application date of standard Application date for Group AASB 15 and AASB 2014-5 Revenue from Contracts with Customers AASB 15 will supersede the current revenue recognition guidance in IAS 18 Revenue , IAS 11 Construction Contracts and related Interpretations.
 The core principle of AASB 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standard introduces a 5-step approach to revenue recognition: Step 1: Identify the contract(s) with the customer.
-Step 2: Indentify the performance obligations in the contract.
+Step 2: Identify the performance obligations in the contract.
 Step 3: Determine the transaction price.
 Step 4: Allocate the transaction price to the performance obligations in the contract.
 Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.
 The application of AASB 15 may have a material impact on the amounts reported and disclosures made in the Group's financial statements.
 However, it is not practicable to provide a reasonable estimate of the effect until the Group performs a detailed review.
-1 January 2017 1 January 2017
+1 January 2018 1 January 2018 AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Interests in Joint Operations [AASB 1 and 11] Amends AASB 11 to provide guidance on accounting for the acquisition of an interest in a joint operation that constitute a business.
+The amendments state that the relevant principles of accounting for business combinations under AASB 3 should be applied and the acquirer is required to disclose the information required by AASB 3.
+The amendment may affect the Group if it acquires relevant interests in joint operations.
+1 January 2016 1 January 2016 AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation [AASB 116 and 138] The amendments prohibit entities from using revenue-based depreciation methods and introduce a rebuttable presumption that revenue is not an appropriate basis for amortisation of an intangible asset.
+This presumption can be rebutted in limited circumstances.
+1 January 2016 1 January 2016